tunapanda/wp-remote-sync/README.md

 # wp-remote-sync [![Build Status](https://travis-ci.org/tunapanda/wp-remote-sync.svg?branch=master)](https://travis-ci.org/tunapanda/wp-remote-sync)
-This plugin synchronises content with a remote wordpress site in a similar way to a distributed version control system.As of now it works to synchronize various resource types which include; posts, attachments and H5P.
+This plugin synchronises content with a remote wordpress site in a similar way to a distributed version control system.
+As of now it works to synchronize various resource types which include; posts, attachments and H5P.

 ## Setup
 * Install the plugin in both local and remote wordpress instances.